aniket21070994/API-Dev/README.md

 # API Documentation

-This documentation outlines the API for storing and manipulating data for free.
-Indexing is crucial when adding or editing data using the API.
+This documentation outlines the API for storing and manipulating data for free. name is crucial when adding or editing data using the API.

 ## Base URL
 [https://api-rxb0.onrender.com/api](https://api-rxb0.onrender.com/api)